-Born, year of the horse in a small market town in the UK, to parents from Hong Kong and grew up by the sea.
+Born, year of the horse in a small market town in the UK, to parents from Hong Kong and a laid back up bringing by the coast.
 My name is Wai Law (pronounced way) and known to my closest buddies as Waister.

-I am a business Grad, self-taught Web Designer, Front End Developer and Umbraco Certified Expert supporting the travel industries.
+I am a business Graduate, self-taught Web Designer, Front End Developer and Umbraco Certified Expert consulting across a variety of enterprises but with expertise in travel.
 I always enjoyed messing around with computers when I was younger.
 I wrote my first program on a BBC Micro.
 I made it display my name infinitely when an unsuspecting user touched the keyboard.

-For the last couple years I have worked exclusively on Umbraco websites as an implementor/developer and I am currently in the process of migrating several travel related websites to the Umbraco CMS platform and responsible for improving user experience from a client and user-side, harnessing the power of Umbraco and it’s features.
-I am also familiar with WordPress development and more recently, Jekyll, the static site generator which, this site is built on.
+For the last couple years I have worked exclusively on Umbraco websites as an implementor/developer and I am currently in the process of migrating several travel related websites to the Umbraco CMS platform and responsible for improving user experience from a client and user side, harnessing the power of Umbraco and it’s features.
+I am also familiar with WordPress development and more recently, Shopify e-commerce solutions where I operate as a Shopify Partner.

 Despite my love of computing and gaming I chose Business as my major, mainly because I was told by family and friends that I would get a better paid job on graduating.
 So as an impressionable young man I gladly accepted their advice.
-Unfortunately I wasn’t very fond of my course and wanted to drop-out after the first month.
+Unfortunately I wasn’t very fond of my course and felt like dropping out only a month into it.
 However, I stuck at it and soon learnt to appreciate various aspects of my degree and how it could benefit me.
 For example, there were modules that taught me how to be entrepreneurial, I learnt how to look after my profit and losses and how to promote a business.
-These lessons would prove to be beneficial later on in life.
+These lessons would prove to be beneficial later on in my career.